The opam manual

 • /packages/<pkgname>/<pkgname>.<version>/opam: holds the metadata for the given package. url and descr may also be present, in which case they override what may already be present in the opam file

 • /packages/<pkgname>/<pkgname>.<version>/files/: contains files that are copied over the root of the source tree of the given package before it gets used.
+Before opam 2.3, all files in this directory were copied.
+Since opam 2.3 only the files listed in the extra-files field are copied.

 • /cache/: cached package files, by checksum.
 Note that the cache location is configured in the repo file, this name is only where opam admin cache puts it by default.